 Bleeding conditions: Panax ginseng seems to interfere with blood clotting.
 Don't use Panax ginseng if you have a bleeding condition.

 Heart conditions: Panax ginseng can affect heart rhythm and blood pressure slightly on the first day it is used.
-However, there are usually no changes with continued use.
-Nevertheless, Panax ginseng has not been studied in people with cardiovascular disease.
 Use Panax ginseng with caution if you have heart disease.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Panax ginseng contains chemicals (ginsenosides) that can act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use Panax ginseng.

 Trouble sleeping (insomnia): High doses of Panax ginseng have been linked with insomnia.
 If you have trouble sleeping, use Panax ginseng with caution.

 Suppressed immune system: Panax ginseng might make the immune system more active.
 This could interfere with the effects of medications that suppress the immune system, such as those given after an organ transplant.
 If your immune system is suppressed, don't use Panax ginseng.

 Schizophrenia: High doses of Panax ginseng have been linked with sleep problems and agitation in people with schizophrenia.
 Be careful when using Panax ginseng if you have schizophrenia.